 leads us to think that Sony ' s misuse of copyright and of YouTube's automated enforcement system will continue.

-last week about how YouTube's system, Content ID, incorrectly flagged HVBA's own video
+wrote last week about how YouTube's system, Content ID, incorrectly flagged HVBA's own

 A fair use doesn't require permission from the copyright holder, or a fee.
 It's the sort of use that's free to all.
 But when HVBA's webmaster wrote to Sony Music and asked them to withdraw the Content ID match, the company responded by asking for